MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-prepare-dynamics-365-for-sales-for-integration.md

 * Existing mappings are deleted. <!--which mappings?-->
 * A data upgrade creates unit groups for items and resources.

-To use the new mappings, you must synchronise unit groups, item unit of measurement, and resource unit of measurements.
+To use the new mappings, you must synchronise unit groups, item unit of measure, and resource unit of measures.
 You must also resynchronize items and resources.

 > [!NOTE]
 > [!INCLUDE[crm_md](includes/crm_md.md)] does not allow you to change a unit group for a product.
 Therefore, you must retire your products and uncouple the items and resources, and then synchronise by creating new products in [!INCLUDE[crm_md](includes/crm_md.md)].